Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Below is an illustrative model for an enterprise running 50+ PMAX accounts.
 Adjust the assumptions to your numbers; the method stays the same.

-How to read this: “AI citations” are a directional leading indicator of usefulness that correlate with better PMAX matching and post-click performance.
-Creative that resonates with a theme tends to lift both AI visibility and ads combinations.
+How to read this: “AI citations” are a directional leading indicator of usefulness that correlates with better PMAX matching and post-click performance.
+Creative that resonates with a theme tends to lift both AI visibility and ad combinations.
 External research on performance-branding supports this “brand + performance” compounding effect—see McKinsey’s performance-branding approach to reinventing marketing ROI.

 Personalization is the bridge between AI exposure and conversion lift.
-Research indicates that stronger personalization correlates with above-target revenue, which mirrors what we see when entity-rich themes and assets are prioritized.
+Research indicates that stronger personalization correlates with above-target revenue, mirroring the results we see when entity-rich themes and assets are prioritized.
 For a perspective on why personalization materially affects purchase behavior and revenue outcomes, review this IE University overview of personalization trends.

 AI platform breakdown for generative engine optimization

-Your GEO work should deliberately optimize for the answer engines your buyers consult.
+Your GEO work should be optimized to target the answer engines your buyers consult effectively.
 Here’s how Single Grain tunes content, structure, and signals by platform.

 Turn generative engine optimization into your competitive moat in 90 days